Graphics

 Imagination’s PowerVR parallel processing architecture started development in the 1990s to address the growing complexities of computer games.

-After three decades and thirteen generations of performance boosts, efficiency savings and seismic graphics innovations, PowerVR remains the cutting-edge solution for 2/3D graphics processing on power-constrained devices, able to handle anything from an industrial user interface to cloud gaming service provision.
+After three decades and fourteen generations of performance boosts, efficiency savings and seismic graphics innovations, PowerVR remains the cutting-edge solution for 2/3D graphics processing on power-constrained devices, able to handle anything from an industrial user interface to cloud gaming service provision.

 Discover Imagination's GPUs